a23kumar/neovim-config/README.md

 - `<CR>` (Enter): Open file in current window/buffer
 - `<C-t>`: Open file in new tab

+**Auto-opening Behavior:**
+- File explorer automatically opens when you start Neovim with `nvim` (no file arguments)
+- File explorer automatically opens in new tabs (`<leader>to`)
+- Explorer syncs with current working directory and shows current file location

 #### Bufferline (VS Code-like Tabs)

 Navigate and manage your open files with a beautiful tab bar at the top.